Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 EQUIPMENT

-Every folk dance club requires a music player (such as a computer, a compact disc player, a record player, a cassette player, a reel-to-reel tape recorder, etc.).
+Every folk dance club requires a music player (such as a computer, a compact disc player, etc.).
 If the music player is variable speed, so much the better.
-Hilton and Newcombe manufacture very suitable record players.
-Marantz manufactures variable-speed tape recorders.
-Some clubs purchase records and record them on cassette tapes, compact disc players, or a computer, usually using the alternate source rather than the records in order to protect the records from unnecessary damage.
-This is a particularly good practice for records that are no longer available.
+Some clubs purchase CDs and record them on a computer, usually using the computer file rather than the CDs in order to protect the CDs from unnecessary damage.
+This is a particularly good practice for CDs that are no longer available.

 Folk dance music can be purchased from a number of sources: